18 Simple Ways to Boost Your Intelligence

 11) Think Imaginatively About Life’s Big Questions

 Deepen your thinking skills by using logic, reasoning, and puzzles.
-Pondering life’s big questions will force your imagination to think in ways it would not otherwise think.
-It will see possibilities where others have not, and give you infinite possibilities for a solution to a question.
+Pondering life’s big questions challenges your imagination to think in new ways.
+You’ll begin to see possibilities others may miss.
 The questions do not have to be deep, philosophical inquiries, but rather simple ones that will allow you to view beyond the fringes of your mind.

 12) Practice Breathing Techniques

-Deep breathing can also enhance visualization skills by helping increase oxygen levels in the brain and calming the nerves.
-Try to start a breathing regimen that you can adhere to every day, even if it’s 5 minutes per session.
-You are allowing your body to relax itself, and when it is in an unpressured state, then it can retrieve ideas better, as well as increase your capability for imagination.
+Deep breathing can also enhance visualization skills by increasing oxygen levels in the brain.
+Try to start a breathing regimen that you can adhere to every day, even if it’s five minutes per session.
+You are allowing your body to relax naturally, and when it is in an unpressured state, it can recall ideas more easily, as well as increase your capability for imagination.

 13) Create Lists